box-community/sample-jwt-app-primer/README.md

 # Box + JWT Primer

+This document describes how to provision server-based applications for a Box enterprise using OAuth2 with JWT authention.
+It is aimed at developers wishing to build server-based applications or scripts that target personal- or group-owned enterprise content.

 ## OAuth 2 with JSON Web Tokens (JWT)

 Traditional "3-legged" OAuth was designed for mobile/browser application development.
 It enables users to securely share their content (such as Box files) with a 3rd party application and revoke that permission at any time.
 For many years this was the only authentication method provided by Box.